 Because airlines using complex pricing algorithms that are based on everything from time of the year, passenger demand, weather, holidays, time of day, competitor prices, and much more, it's impossible to predict future airline prices.
 Websites and apps — like Hopper — "are basically taking an educated (but probably wrong) guess," he says.

-Do be flexible when you fly
+2. Be flexible when you fly

 If you're flexible on when you fly, you could save a bundle.
 You'll find a better fare to Mexico during its rainy season rather than at peak holiday tropical getaway time, and save big if you don't demand to visit Rome in the high-tourist season (and heat) of August.